-The Town Council Office is closed but the phone line is on divert so your queries will still be answered, please note the lines can be busy so if you get the answerphone please leave a message and we will return your call.
+The Town Council Office is closed but the phone line is open so your queries will still be answered, please note the lines can be busy so if you get the answerphone please leave a message and we will return your call.

-In line with government policy and encouraging social distancing the playground, blue cage and bowls green will be closed for the foreseeable future.
+In line with government policy and encouraging social distancing the playground at the Village Hall and bowls green at Champions Manor Hall will be closed for the foreseeable future.

 Town Council Meetings